TheThingsNetwork/lorawan-stack/CONTRIBUTING.md

 Variable names should be short and concise.

 We follow the [official go guidelines](https://github.com/golang/go/wiki/CodeReviewComments#variable-names) and try to be consistent with Go standard library as much as possible, everything not defined in the tables below should follow Go standard library naming scheme.
+In general, variable names are English and descriptive, omitting abbreviations as much as possible (except for the tables below), as well as putting adjectives and adverbs before the noun and verb respectively.

 #### Single-word entities